DhariniAVijeykumar/EI-Coding-exercises/README.md

      - Task management (add, remove, view)
      - Task validation for conflicts

-## How to Use

-**Run the Application**: Start the application by running the main executable file in your development environment or terminal.
+**How to Use**:
+     1. Clone the repository to your local machine.
+     2. Navigate to the project folder.
+     3. Compile the Java files.
+     4. Run the application.